chrissuu/NightOwl/README.md

 With that in mind, Night Owl has an option that "starts your night out" and periodically sends you reminders to post a picture to your friends when you reach a new location and ensure that you are in a safe environment.

-A project made by Jess Qu, Tiffany Louie, Melody Gao, Chris Su for TartanHacks 2024 (Hackathon based in Pittsburgh)
+A project made by Jessamine Qu, Tiffany Louie, Melody Gao, Chris Su for TartanHacks 2024 (Hackathon based in Pittsburgh)

 Demo link:
 https://www.figma.com/file/ECZmI3rc0dPuo5aC8oZU1p/Design-Presentation-Deck-(Community)?type=design&node-id=0-1&mode=design&t=6xQuPOOe1gQ1BDZL-0